Birthday Lily Collins: top 5 films with the participation of British women

 Molina career was the starting point for a serious film career.
 Although films with Lily Collins appeared at a time when the girl was only two years.
 However, serious adult debut role in the film “Pursuit,” which was filmed in 2010.

-In honor of the birthday of the actress LeMonade have collected the top 5 best movies of Lily Collins.
+In honor of the birthday of the actress LeMonade have collected the top 5 best movies with Lily Collins.

 Shepherd (2011)